Keyboard shortcuts

 Cerebro watches your development activity and builds a personal mission control dashboard.
 It aggregates:

-1. OpenCode sessions — Your AI pair-programming history
+1. AI sessions: Your AI pair-programming history (OpenCode, Pi, or both)

-3. TODOs — TODO, FIXME, HACK, XXX comments in your code
+3. TODOs: TODO, Needs Fixing, Hack, and Placeholder comments in your code

 When you return to a dormant project, your dashboard answers the question in seconds.